tikv/tikv/docs/op-guide/deploy-tikv-using-docker-compose.md

 ## Prepare cluster

-Here we will run a simple cluster with only 1 PD and 1 TiKV.
-The base docker compose config is:
+In this example, let's run a simple cluster with only 1 PD server and 1 TiKV server.
+See the following for the basic docker compose configuration file:

 ```yaml
 version: '2.1'